-We provide flexible workforce solutions under our "Cross Country Healthcare" brand to the healthcare and school markets through diversified offerings meeting the special needs of each client.
+We provide flexible workforce solutions to the healthcare and school markets through diversified offerings meeting the special needs of each client.
 Orders for open positions and other services are entered into our various databases and are available to recruiters.
 Account managers, who develop relationships with our clients to understand their specific settings and culture, submit candidate profiles to clients, and confirm offers and placements with them.
-In 2015, the market for Nurse and Allied Staffing was estimated to be approximately \$9.5 billion, of which \$3.0 billion was travel nursing, \$3.3 billion was per diem staffing and \$3.2 billion was allied healthcare staffing (U.S. Healthcare Staffing Growth Assessment, Staffing Industry Analyst, December 2015).
+In 2016, the market for Nurse and Allied Staffing was estimated to be approximately \$11.2 billion, of which \$4.2 billion was travel nursing, \$3.2 billion was per diem staffing and \$3.8 billion was allied healthcare staffing (U.S. Staffing Industry Forecast September 2016 Update, U.S. Staffing Industry Analysts).

 MDA markets its physician staffing operations to hospitals and other healthcare facilities on a national basis.
 Our recruiters use our large database of physicians and their expertise in their given specialties to contact physicians to schedule short and long-term engagements at healthcare customers.
 MDA successfully operates a multi-site business model with employees at several locations.
-MDA operates a split desk model with regional sales associates and a shared team of specialist recruiters.

-Cejka markets its retained and contingent search services to healthcare clients primarily through industry professional organizations, direct marketing, Cejka's website and word of mouth.
+Cejka markets its retained and contingent search services to healthcare clients primarily through industry professional organizations, direct marketing, Cejka's website and word-of-mouth.